uvarc/rc-website/content/userinfo/reference/aws-bioinformatics.md

 # Considerations when using AWS

 * If you are trying to ssh into your instance and you get “operation timed out” error, check in the EC2 Dashboard on AWS that the instance is running.
-Another reason for getting the error could be that the EC2 instance only accepts inbound network connections from a specific IP, so if you change your wifi networks your laptop’s IP may not be recognized.
+Another reason for getting the error could be that the EC2 instance only accepts inbound network connections from a specific IP, so if you change your Wi-Fi networks your laptop’s IP may not be recognized.
 Go to EC2 Dashboard, click on Running Instances, click on the instance you are trying to connect to, under Description click on Security groups, click on Inbound, and Edit to add a connection with Source “MyIP.”

 * Some of the bioinformatics software is available on apt-get but not yum.
 Hence, we recommend using Ubuntu as the operating system over Amazon Linux.